joe7575/techage/manuals/manual_ta1_EN.md

 The mill can be automated with the help of a Minecart Hopper, so that the flour, for example, is transported directly from the mill into an furnace in order to bake bread from it.

 [watermill2|plan]

+### TA1 sluice gate

+The sluice gate must be placed directly on the pond at the same height as the water surface.
+When the lock is opened, water flows through the slide.
+This water then has to be fed to the mill wheel, where it drives the mill.

+Technically, the sluice gate checks whether there is a pond of the required size.
+When the lock is opened, "special water" flows to the mill.
+The mill wheel can only be driven with this water.
+It therefore makes no sense to lead a "normal" stream to the mill wheel.

+[ta1_sluice|image]

+### TA1 sluice handle

+The TA1 sluice handle must be placed on the sluice gate.
+The gate can be opened with the aid of the sluice handle (right click).

+[ta1_sluice_handle|image]

+### TA1 Apple Wood Board

+Block in different types of wood for building the millrace canal.
+However, any other material can also be used.

+[ta1_board1|image]

+### TA1 Apple Millrace Board

+Block in different types of wood for building the millrace canal.
+This block is especially suitable in connection with posts of the wooden fence to build a support of the canal.

+[ta1_board2|image]

 ## Ores and Tools